Nuradinnur/eyeoftheherald/README.md

 Eye of the Herald (EotH) will provide a one-stop-shop API wrapper and/or endpoints, written in Java and Spring.
 From rate limiting to producing clean and ready to use objects, it aims to be a very extendable and very secure foundation for your stack.

 It also comes with persistence, a crawling algorithm (with customization coming in the future) and Data Dragon support.
+Future goals include machine learning using DL4J (a very powerful open sourced deep learning library), data analyses methods and more.

 Currently, there is a lot of work to be done, and many things are broken, but expect frequent updates.
 At the rate the project has been progressing, there should be significant work done by February or so.
 By then, the application should be production ready and secure.